Skip to Main Content

 • Final GPA of 2.75 with a “C- “or better in education and content area coursework

-• Demonstration of ethical behavior, bot professionally and personally, as outlined by the TEA Educator Code of Ethics while enrolled in the Texas Education Program
+• Demonstration of ethical behavior, both professionally and personally, as outlined by the TEA Educator Code of Ethics while enrolled in the EPP

 Texas Examination of Educator Standards (TExES)